bandframework/bandframework/software/README.md

-# bandframework software
+# BAND Framework software
-This contains the core software tools for the bandframework.
+This contains the core software tools for the BAND Framework.

 **Read [CONTRIBUTING](/CONTRIBUTING.rst), and the [bandframework/resources/bandsdk](/resources/sdkpolicies/)
 referenced therein, before attempting to contribute to this directory.**